sourcegraph/handbook/content/engineering/leadership/index.md

 ### Weekly updates

-Engineering managers send an update to [engineering-leadership-status@sourcegraph.com](https://groups.google.com/a/sourcegraph.com/g/engineering-leadership-status) by 12pm (noon) PT every Monday (sending it earlier, like EOD Friday is ok too).
+Engineering managers send an update to [engineering-leadership-status@sourcegraph.com](https://groups.google.com/a/sourcegraph.com/g/engineering-leadership-status) on either Monday or Tuesday each week (suggestion: send after your weekly team meeting).
 Anyone at the company can join the group to subscribe to these updates.
 The purpose of the update is to keep interested parties (including the VP of Engineering, and peer managers) informed of what is going on in each part of our organization.
 The format of this update is at the discretion of the sender, but it should be prose that generally answers the following questions:

 - What important things happened last week?
   - Include contact with customers (feedback collected, things shipped).